deckhouse/deckhouse/ee/modules/030-cloud-provider-vsphere/docs/CONFIGURATION.md

 Due to the [nature](https://github.com/kubernetes-csi/external-resizer/issues/44) f volume-resizer, CSI, and vSphere API, you have to do the following after increasing the PVC size:

-1. On the node where the Pod is located, run the `kubectl cordon <node_name>` command;
+1. On the node where the Pod is located, run the `kubectl cordon <node_name>` command.
-2. Delete the Pod;
+2. Delete the Pod.
 3. Make sure that the resize was successful.
-The PVC object must *not have* the `Resizing` condition;
+The PVC object must *not have* the `Resizing` condition.
    > The `FileSystemResizePending` state is OK.
 4. On the node where the Pod is located, run the `kubectl uncordon <node_name>` command.

 ## Environment requirements

-* vSphere version required: `v7.0U2` ([required](https://github.com/kubernetes-sigs/vsphere-csi-driver/blob/v2.3.0/docs/book/features/volume_expansion.md#vsphere-csi-driver---volume-expansion) for the `Online volume expansion` work);
+* vSphere version required: `v7.0U2` ([required](https://github.com/kubernetes-sigs/vsphere-csi-driver/blob/v2.3.0/docs/book/features/volume_expansion.md#vsphere-csi-driver---volume-expansion) for the `Online volume expansion` work).
-* vCenter to which master nodes can connect to from within the cluster;
+* vCenter to which master nodes can connect to from within the cluster.
 * Datacenter with the following components:
   1. VirtualMachine template with a [specific](https://github.com/vmware/cloud-init-vmware-guestinfo) cloud-init datasource.
     * VM image should use `Virtual machines with hardware version 15 or later` (required for online resize to work).